silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 ### SiteConfig: Global settings

 [notice]
-`SiteConfig` is a module that is bundled with the CMS.
-If you wish to include `SiteConfig` in your framework only web pages, you'll need to install it via composer.
+`SiteConfig` comes from an optional module that is bundled with the CMS.
+If you wish to include `SiteConfig` in your framework only web pages, you'll need to install `silverstripe/siteconfig` via composer.
 [/notice]

 ```ss
 $SiteConfig.Title
 ```

-The [SiteConfig](../configuration/siteconfig) object allows content authors to modify global data in the CMS, rather than PHP code.
+The [`SiteConfig`](api:SilverStripe\SiteConfig\SiteConfig) object allows content authors to modify global data in the CMS, rather than PHP code.
 By default, this includes a Website title and a Tagline.

 `SiteConfig` can be extended to hold other data, for example a logo image which can be uploaded through the CMS or global content such as your footer content.

+See the [`SiteConfig` documentation](../configuration/siteconfig) for more information.

 ## Meta Tags